minprog/platforms/data-structures/python/slicing/10 list slicing and indexing.md

 We can actually combine this with leaving out the start and/or end point of the slice, so taking the full list and skipping 2 elements each time.
 Skip slicing even supports *negative* step sizes, so going from the back of the slice to the front.
-The most common way you'll see this, is to **reverse** a list completely with just a slice, so a step size of `-1` for the full list.
+The most common way you will see this, is to **reverse** a list completely with just a slice, so a step size of `-1` for the full list.

 Finally, although this whole text has been about lists, it is important